-Based on the foregoing and the previous analyses and discussions throughout this process, it is recommended that the City Council choose a map from among the group of balanced maps that have been created: Map 103, 115 (Revised Version 1), 116, or 118.
+Based on the foregoing and the previous analyses and discussions throughout this process, it is recommended that the City Council choose a map from among the group of balanced maps that have been created: Map 103, 115 (Revised), 115 (Version 4), 116, or 118.
 Alternately, the City Council may provide direction on creating additional maps for consideration.

-If the introduction of Ordinance No. 2386 is delayed beyond this meeting, the City Attorney may need to assist the City Council with the mechanics needed at this point to beat the time limits for adoption.
+If the introduction of Ordinance No. 2386 is delayed beyond this meeting, the City Attorney may need to assist the City Council with the mechanics needed at this point to stay within the time limits for adoption.
 Virtually any date up to the Sunday, April 17, 2022, deadline is possible as long as the chosen map is on the City's website no later than April 9 and the Ordinance is introduced no later than April 12.
-In this scenario, if there are less than 28 days before the April 17 deadline, Elections Code § 21628(d)(1) states that a final map need only be posted 3 days prior to introduction instead of the usual 7 days.
+Since there are less than 28 days before the April 17 deadline, Elections Code § 21628(d)(1) states that a final map need only be posted 3 days prior to introduction instead of the usual 7 days cited in previous staff reports.
 The table below summarizes the absolute final days to take action to meet the statutory deadline.